morrowmoss-studios/PocketHaven/README.md

-# PocketHaven by MorrowMoss Studios
+# PocketHaven by MorrowMoss Studios LTD
-© 2026 MorrowMoss Studios.
-All rights reserved.
+© 2026 MorrowMoss Studios LTD. All rights reserved.
 PocketHaven is a fae-touched home decorating game where every object tells a story and every room breathes with magic.
 Choose your woodland creature, follow the guidance of Pip (a self-appointed raccoon caretaker of questionable reliability), and restore a forgotten woodland settlement one dwelling at a time.
 Decorate your haven, tend your garden, and let the forest in.